mkinross/image-resize/README.md

 The script will handle landscape, portrait and square images.
 You will need to insert the finished size in pixels for each orientation.

 To use this script, you will need to install Pillow on your machine.
-Open your CLI (Bash, or Anaconda command propt) and type: pip install pillow
+Open your CLI (Bash, or Anaconda command prompt) and type: pip install pillow

 I had to upgrade pip first.
 If you need to, type: